-Taking venture capital money can be hugely tempting early on as you look to grow rapidly.
-David Hickson, head of corporate development at startup accelerator Founders Factory, says if you want to be taken seriously by investors, a well put together slide deck remains the most important piece of kit in your locker.
+David Hickson, head of corporate development at startup accelerator Founders Factory, agrees.
+He says that while funding is important, there's other things you need to pay attention to if you want to be taken seriously by investors.
+For Hickson, a well put together slide deck remains the most important piece of kit in your locker.

-"Tell the story as a narrative arc through problem, solution, product, size of opportunity, go-to-market and demographic, how it differentiates from the competition, how it create a sustainable competitive advantage against the competition and new entrants, and which informs (and is informed by) the financial plan, the use of raise funds and the unit economics," Hickson says.
+Hickson explains: "Tell the story as a narrative arc through problem, solution, product, size of opportunity, go-to-market and demographic, how it differentiates from the competition, how it create a sustainable competitive advantage against the competition and new entrants, and which informs (and is informed by) the financial plan, the use of raise funds and the unit economics."

 This will help you show investors you're serious about the long-term growth of your business and not just another flash in the pan.